straticus1/straticus-money-paws/ABOUT.md

 - **100% keyboard navigation** - no mouse required
 - **Clear, descriptive announcements** for all interface elements

-The CLI client is provided **completely free** to accessibility users, ensuring that visual impairments never prevent anyone from enjoying the full Money Paws experience.
+The CLI client is provided **completely free** to users who rely on accessibility features, ensuring that visual impairments never prevent anyone from enjoying the full Money Paws experience.

 ### 🌍 Community & Social Impact